POTS Flare-Up: Triggers, Symptoms, & How to Cope

 Hydration and salt tracking

-Some people find benefit in monitoring fluid intake and salt goals.
+Some people choose to monitor their daily fluid and salt intake to see how it relates to their symptoms.
+Tracking these patterns can help you and your healthcare provider understand whether changes in hydration or salt levels influence how you feel.
 The Human Health app allows you to log these habits via our Treatment Tracker, track streaks, and share trends with your doctor.

 Compression and movement logging